TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Home/CreatingManagingContent.rst

          .. container:: card-body

-            The Localization Guide covers everything need to add additional languages to a TYPO3 site allowing content and pages to be translated into an almost limitless number of languages.
+            The Localization Guide covers everything needed to add additional languages to a TYPO3 site, and how to translate content and pages.

          .. container:: card-footer pb-0